nfd/spi-flash-programmer/README.md

 SPI Flash programmer
 ====================

-This is a very simple Arduino sketch and Python client to program SPI flash chips.
+This is a very simple Arduino sketch and Python 3 client to program SPI flash chips.
 It's probably not very nice or tolerant, but it does at least have error correction and fast verification.

-It requires [pySerial](https://github.com/pyserial/pyserial) and [clint](https://github.com/kennethreitz/clint).
-Both modules can be installed with:
+The requirements are [pySerial](https://github.com/pyserial/pyserial) and [clint](https://github.com/kennethreitz/clint).
+Both modules can be installed with [pip](https://pip.pypa.io/en/stable/installing/):

 ```bash
 python3 -m pip install pyserial clint